Chip Lindsey: Troy

 On January 11, 2019, Lindsey was named the new head football coach at Troy University.
 Troy fired Lindsey on November 21, 2021, with one game remaining in the 2021 season.
 Lindsey posted a record of 15–19 over three years with no bowl appearances.

 UCF

 After being let go by Troy, Lindsey reunited with Gus Malzahn at UCF.
 He was hired as UCF's offensive coordinator and quarterbacks coach.
-However, he didn't playcall at UCF.
+However, he did not call plays at UCF.
 He spent one season in Orlando, where they competed for the AAC Championship and the Knights' offense finished 26th nationally in scoring, 11th in yards per game, and 8th in rushing.

 North Carolina

 Following Phil Longo's departure for Wisconsin, Lindsey was hired by Mack Brown as the Tar Heels' new offensive coordinator and quarterbacks coach on December 15, 2022.
 In his first season, North Carolina won eight games and he helped coach Drake Maye into being selected No. 3 overall in the 2024 NFL draft.